 Yes, you read that right.
 Cultures around the world have traditions when someone passes where the core is based around community support.
 This is a big step, and may not be for everyone, but it can be extremely helpful to share your time, energy, and collected experience with those you find most comforting.
 There is strength in numbers and gathering your community together to celebrate may be exactly what you need to reminisce on all the lives that person has touched throughout the years.

-2. Look Through Old Memorabilia
+2. Look Through Photos and Mementos

 If you have any old photos or even home videos lying around, this is a great way to celebrate your loved one’s life on their death anniversary.
 Old videos allow you to listen to their voice again and that in itself is a memorable treasure.
 You can even make a scrapbook and it could lead to a very healing activity along the grieving path.

-3. Write to Them
+3. Write Them a Letter

 Taking a pen and paper to write out how you may be feeling, what you miss about your dear one, or sharing some of the recent milestones with them is extremely therapeutic.
 It also ensures that no memories get lost over the years, especially if you want to pass them down to future generations.
 This can be helpful at any stage of your processing and can look like a letter, journal entry, or even a poem.

-4. Take the Day Off of Work
+4. Give Yourself the Day Off

 Regardless of what you decide to do, this may be one of the most important.
 It is probably best to give yourself space away from responsibilities that may distract you or not give you enough time to be with your emotions.
 In a world that can be full of to-dos and going from this task to the next, you want to give yourself plenty of opportunities to move about the day how you desire and celebrate your beloved exactly how you want to.

-5. Create Memorial Jewelry
+5. Create a Piece of Memorial Jewelry

 Diamonds remind you of the essence of living.
 As you move forward in life, having a memorial jewel created allows you to still have your dear one by your side.
 You can wake up every day with a cherished reminder that they are still with you, now it’s just in a different form.